Structure Constants in equivariant oriented cohomology of flag varieties: Generalized Demazure operators and the generalized Leibniz rule

 We call $Z_I$ {\it generalized Demazure operators.}

 As before, we choose a reduced word expression $I_v$ for each $v\in W$.

-\begin{lem} The set of generalized Demazure operators $\{Z_{I_v}\}$ forms a basis of $Q_W$ as a module over $Q$. \end{lem} \begin{proof} This follows from the fact that $b_\al\in Q$ is invertible for all simple roots $\al$ (hence, for all roots $\al$). \end{proof}
+\begin{lem} The set of generalized Demazure operators $\{Z_{I_v}\}$ forms a basis of $Q_W$ as a module over $Q$. \end{lem} \begin{proof} This follows from the fact that $b_\al\in Q$ is invertible for all simple roots $\al$ (hence, for all roots $\al$). \end{proof} \begin{rem} Note that $Z_\al\in \bfD_F$ if and only it satisfies the residue condition \cite[Definition 3.7]{ZZ17}.
+If this is satisfied, then $Z_{I_v}\in \bfD$ and equivalently, $Z_{I_v}^*\in \bfD_F^*$.
+Moreover, $Z_{I_v}$ forms a basis of $\bfD_F$ if and only if $\frac{1}{b_\al}\in S$ for all $\al$.
+For example, this holds for $X_\al, Y_\al$, but fails for $T_\al$ considered in Section 6 and 7.
+This is precisely why the stable basis is only a basis after localization. \end{rem}

 \begin{lem} For any sequence $J$, define coefficients $c_{J, I_w}\in Q$ by

 Then $c_{J,I_w}=0$ unless $w\le \wt \prod J$. \end{lem}